yuetan1988/python-lekin/README.md

 **python-lekin** is a Flexible Job Shop Scheduler Library, named after and inspired by [Lekin](https://web-static.stern.nyu.edu/om/software/lekin/).
 As a core function in **APS (advanced planning and scheduler)**, it helps to improve factory efficiency.
 - accelerate by

+# DRATFING- NOT FINISHED AND DON'T USE IT NOW!
 ## Tutorial

 **Installation**